-i.
-The dispenser shall provide instruction to the recipient on opioid overdose prevention, overdose recognition, proper administration and dosing of naloxone, effectiveness and response following administration, adverse effects, safety, storage conditions, and expiration date.
-If the recipient refuses instruction, the instruction may be accomplished by providing the recipient with the current REVIVE! brochure available on the Department of Behavioral Health and Developmental Services website at http://www.dhp.virginia.gov/Pharmacy/docs/osas-revive-pharmacy-dispensing-brochure.pdf If the recipient indicates interest in addiction treatment, recovery services, or medication disposal resources at this time, information or referrals to appropriate resources may be provided.
+While not required by law, the dispenser may provide instruction to the recipient on opioid overdose prevention, overdose recognition, proper administration and dosing of naloxone or nalmefene, effectiveness and response following administration, adverse effects, safety, storage conditions, and expiration date.
+Such instruction, the instruction may be accomplished by providing the recipient with the current REVIVE!
+Pharmacy dispensing brochure available on the Department of Behavioral Health and Developmental Services website or by clicking on the link.
+If the recipient indicates interest in addiction treatment, recovery services, or medication disposal resources at this time, information or referrals to appropriate resources may be provided.

 II.
-Protocol for the Prescribing of Naloxone and Dispensing by Persons Listed in 54.1-3408 (Y)
+Protocol for the Prescribing of Naloxone and Dispensing by Persons Listed in Virginia Code § 54.1-3408(Y)